levchak0910/vkcn-reporter/README.md

 This tool can be used:

-- programmatically - in a script for the custom reporter
+- programmatically - in a script for a custom reporter
 - cli - run as a command from the terminal

 ### Programmatic usage